troglobit/sntpd/README.md

 version 2.
 For questions on the original, [contact Larry], he remains the official upstream for ntpclient.

-This is a fork maintained by [Joachim Nilsson], with the intent to streamline and integrate ntpclient in [TroglOS].
+This is a fork maintained by [Joachim Nilsson], with the intent to add common features like syslog support, more accessible documentation, and other small things.

 [GPL]: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html
 [ntpd]: http://www.ntp.org